 Child Visa Eligibility

 As well as the aforementioned need to be a dependent child, they must also be the biological child of the Australian partner visa holder, or a legally adopted child or step-child over whom they have legal responsibility.
-Note that whilst it’s common in the Philippines to have unofficial adopted children living with you, they are ineligible for Child Visas to Australia.
+Note that whilst it’s common in the Philippines to have unofficial adopted children living with you, such children are ineligible for Child Visas to Australia.
 Relatives or neighbours children, even if they have lived with the visa holder for a very long time, will not be eligible.

-The Filipino child must also be under the sole custody of the Filipino visa holder in Australia through court order or due to being born out of wedlock which under Philippines Law, ie Art 176 of the Family Code of the Philippines, gives sole custody to the mother when the child is call “illegitimate”.
+The Filipino child must also be under the sole custody of the Filipino visa holder in Australia through court order or due to being born out of wedlock which under Philippines Law, ie Art 176 of the Family Code of the Philippines, gives sole custody to the mother when the child is called “illegitimate”.
 If the biological father of the child is still alive and maintains legal custody of the child, written permission from this parent is required before the child may migrate to Australia.

 Child Visa Options